sanuragi-redhat/Red-Hat-OpenShift-v4.18---AirGapped/ReadMe.md

 1. Check HA status.

-# 2. Configuring Registry Node.
+## 2. Configuring Registry Node.

 2.1.
 Creating a mirror registry with mirror registry for Red Hat OpenShift

+Prerequisites.

 - Operating System Details
 - Block Device (Hard Disk) Details
 - Network Configuration
 - Route and Default Gateway Details

-- Enabling Repositories
+2.2 Quay Registry Configuration.

 - Install podman and container-selinux packages for standalone registry
 - Check podman and buildah version needed for Quay Mirror Registry as it needs podman version greater than 3.0
-- Install the Quay Mirror Registry after the successful install see the below messages
+- Install the Quay Mirror Registry
 - Certificate pem directory placement.
 - Online pull secret download and configure serve to quay registry.
 - Setting up variables requirements for ocp images
 - Downloading and Pushing OCP-Base-Images

-# 3. Mirror OCP 4.12 Images to Quay Mirror Registry
+2.3.
+Mirror OCP 4.12 Images to Quay Mirror Registry

 - Download and Install oc-mirror cli command line tool to use the plugin to download images.
 - Mirror the version images to the internal container registry